salesforce/lwc-rfcs/text/0113-secure-script-container.md

 ## Motivation

-Web component applications need the ability to integrate with third party libraries.
+Web component based applications need the ability to integrate with third party libraries.
 Because web components rely on the shadow DOM for encapsulation, this development paradigm does not work with libraries who are expecting to interact with the application globally.
 Before there was component encapsulation via shadow DOM it was possible for library authors to: